≪ Go to our review of Rain Jackets - Men's

 Cons: Heavy for a "minimalist" design, slightly more expensive than non-Gore-tex jackets

-Bottom line: While this jacket BARELY didn't win an award it remains one of our favorites and is an awesome do-anything jacket offering excellent storm worthiness, functionality & durability
+Bottom line: While this jacket BARELY didn't win an award it remains one of our favorites and is an awesome do-anything jacket offering excellent storm worthiness, functionality, & durability.

 The Marmot Minimalist rain jacket features Gore-Tex Paclite fabric.
 A heavy hitter in the industry, Gore-Tex has long been a recognizable brand that consumers trust.
 The jacket itself is designed quite well and offers the most bombproof weather protection and durability of all the rain jackets we tested.
-This contender is the closest thing to a lightweight hardshell jacket and would be a great shell for alpine ascents; it can also double as a backcountry ski shell.
+This contender is the closest thing to a lightweight hardshell jacket and would be an excellent shell for alpine ascents; it can also double as a backcountry ski shell.
 The Outdoor Research Foray, the other Gore-Tex rain jacket we tested, won a Top Pick for Ventilation and Features.
-If you want a Gore-Tex Paclite jacket with class-leading ventilation, the Foray is for you.
+If you want a Gore-Tex Paclite model with class-leading ventilation, the Foray is for you.